FeedFoodie/feedfoodie.github.io/SIMB/characters.md

 **Namgung Jaehak:**

 - Title: Blue Sky Sword King
-- The strongest of the murim's Ten Supremes, Star Instuctor of the Heavenly Martial Academy, and Namgung Su's grandfather.
+- The strongest of the murim's Ten Supremes, Star Instructor of the Heavenly Martial Academy, and Namgung Su's grandfather.

+**Namgung Cheon:**

+- Title: Ironblood Swordsman
+- The Patriarch of the Namgung Clan and Namgung Su's father.

+**Namgung Mi:**

+- The youngest daughter of the Namgung Patriarch, Namgung Su's most precious little sister.

+**Namgung Hak:**

+- The eldest son of the Namgung Patriarch.

+**Namgung Heok:**

+- The second son of the Namgung Patriarch.